elisabethvirak/Know_Your_Congress/README.md

   - cd_116.geojson
   - \_\_pycache_\_

+Files to include in .gitignore:
+  - config.py
+  - cd_116.geojson
+  - \_\_pycache_\_

 Files needed:
   - config.py in the same directoy as app.py with ProPublica Congress API key as a variable named "key" (get here: https://projects.propublica.org/api-docs/congress-api/)
-  - config.js in the static/js directory with a MapBox access token as const variable named "MAP_API" (get here: https://www.mapbox.com/)

-Steps to run the flask app sucessfully:
+To run the flask app simply run the app.py script in the app directory.

-1. Run the convertGeoJSON.py script in the geo_data directory to create the GeoJSON file for the map.
-This file needs to be created by every user as it is too large for GitHub to store.
-The file is included in the .gitignore.

-2. Run the buildDB.py script in the main directory to create the mongo database.
-Ensure connection to mongo prior to running.
-This script will not run if step 1 is not completed as it creates a features collection in the database from the GeoJSON file.
-While this collection is not currently being used, we have used it for reference and may find a use for it in the future.

-3. Run the app.py script in the main directory.
+The mongo database is hosted using Mongo Atlas.
+If you would like a local copy of the database run the buildDB.py script in the main directory.

 #### CREDIT TO:
 ProPublica for the API: https://projects.propublica.org/api-docs/congress-api/